System Design Space

 OLTP

-Many short transactions, high concurrency, strict requirements for latency and recording correctness.
+Many short transactions, high write concurrency, and strict requirements for latency and correctness.

 • p95/p99 latency is critical for user operations.